AntonyMMwangi/AntonyMMwangi/README.md

 ---

-## 🎯 About Me
+## Antony is;

-Hey there!
-I'm Antony, a **Computer Scientist** trained through the **Cyber Shujaa Program** where I discovered my passion for blending security, intelligence, and engineering.
-I love creating solutions that actually work in the real world - no over-engineering, just practical results.
+A **Computer Scientist** trained through the **Cyber Shujaa Program** where I discovered my passion for blending security, intelligence, and engineering.
+I love creating solutions that actually work in the real world - no over-engineering, just simple, logic, and practical results.

 * 🔐 **When I'm not coding** - you'll find me exploring security vulnerabilities and threat landscapes
 * 📊 **Data fascinates me** - turning raw numbers into meaningful insights is like solving puzzles